Onside kick

-In gridiron football, an onside kick is a kickoff deliberately kicked short in an attempt by the kicking team to regain possession of the ball.
-This is in contrast with a typical kickoff, in which the kicking team kicks the ball far downfield in order to maximize the distance the receiving team has to advance the ball in order to score.
-The risk to the team attempting an onside kick is that if it is unsuccessful the receiving team gets the ball and usually has a much better field position than with a normal kickoff.
+In gridiron football, an onside kick is a kickoff (under American and Canadian rules) or punt (under Canadian rules only) deliberately kicked short in an attempt by the kicking team to regain possession of the ball.
+This is in contrast with a typical kickoff or punt, in which the kicking team kicks the ball far downfield in order to maximize the distance the receiving team has to advance the ball in order to score.
+The risk to the team attempting an onside kick is that if it is unsuccessful the receiving team gets the ball and usually has a much better field position than with a normal kick.

 The onside kick has a low success rate, though its chances of success increase in a situation where the returning team does not expect it.
-It is generally only seen late in a game when a team has just scored but is still trailing by 8 points or fewer (the most points that can be scored on a single possession) and needs to regain possession in order to score again before time expires.
+In American football, it is generally only seen late in a game when a team has just scored but is still trailing by 8 points or fewer (the most points that can be scored on a single possession) and needs to regain possession in order to score again before time expires.

 General rules

 Gridiron football originates in rugby football and so does the onside kick.
 In rugby, while the forward pass is prohibited, a team in possession may legally kick the ball downfield and recapture possession, provided that the receiver of the kick was onside when the kick was made (i.e., abreast with or behind the kicker.)

 This form of onside kick is still legal in Canadian football, just as in rugby.
-A player of the kicking team (at any kick, not just a free kick) who is "onside" may recover the ball and retain possession for his team.
+A player of the kicking team (for any kick, not just a free kick) who is "onside" may recover the ball and retain possession for his team.
 This includes the kicker himself and anyone else behind the ball at the time it was kicked, other than the holder for a place kick.

 The form of onside kick available at a free kick in American football is also available in Canadian football for a kickoff as well, although it is referred to as a short-kick, as all players are onside for a kickoff; however, the kick may well be chipped high instead of bounced, because the players of the receiving team have no particular first right to the ball as in American football (due to the fair catch rule); both sides may play the ball equally, even in the air.

+In 2024 NFL rules, onside kicks are only allowed in the fourth quarter of games and if the team doing it is trailing.
+The trailing team additionally must declare it is attempting the onside kick, thus eliminating the surprise factor prior to the rule change.